A federal government website managed by the U.S. Department of Health & Human Services

 - If you get the flu shot during your pregnancy it will provide some protection to your baby after he or she is born.

-- Once the baby is born, breastfeeding will help your baby stay healthy during flu season.
+- Once the baby is born, breastfeeding will help your baby stay healthy, especially during flu season.

 - If you have flu-like symptoms, contact your health care provider as soon as possible.